TheCodedSelf/thecodedself.github.io/_posts/2017-11-28-Functions-Deserve-Injection.md

 From four tests down to two!
 The tests are now focused solely on the purpose of the greet function and no longer leak the implementation of isNonEmpty.

+A lot of developers tend to be quite good at following dependency injection when depending on another class, but when the dependence is a function, it can sometimes be overlooked. **Function injection** provides the same benefits to testing and composability of regular dependency injection.

+This approach can be followed whenever one function depends on the output of another.
+You can use it when querying important business logic, to dictate the output of utility functions, or to set the expected behavior of standard library functions.

 ## Please Share Your Thoughts

-I've put the complete example code in a Playground [on my GitHub account](https://github.com/TheCodedSelf/FunctionInjection).
-I like how straightforward testing is when following this approach in the right scenario.
-I do feel that it can sometimes add complexity to the production code solely for the sake of the tests, which is a caveat that means I use this pattern somewhat sparingly and only when it makes sense.
+I like how straightforward testing can be when following this approach.
 The most common use case for me is small utility functions that build on other utility functions.

+However, make sure to use it only when it makes sense.
+Sometimes the right thing to do is to create a new class behind a new protocol, and then inject that protocol instead.

+I've put the complete example code in a Playground [on my GitHub account](https://github.com/TheCodedSelf/FunctionInjection) if you'd like to see more.
 What do you think?
 Do you have any alternatives?
-Let me know!
+Let me know.

 Have fun, and happy Swifting!